When you buy through our links, we may earn a commission. Read our ethics statement.

 MechWarrior 2: 31st Century Combat

 MechWarrior 2 was released by Activision in 1995 for MS-DOS.
 Later releases added support for various APIs, including Glide in 1996.
-The game took place in the year 3057 and pitted players in control of giant robots (mechs) on either The Wolves or the Jade Falcons clan.
+The game takes place in the year 3057 and pits players in control of giant robots (mechs) on either The Wolves or the Jade Falcons clan.
 The single player game featured 30 missions (15 per team).

 Tom Clancy's Rainbow Six

 Where games like Unreal and Quake II took an arcade twist on gameplay, Rainbow Six was about being tactical.
 Rainbow Six put gamers in control of a SWAT team, allowing you to plan your mission in advance.
 Once a mission started, you controlled one of the team members and seeked out the bad guys (Tango's).

 There are several Glide emulators available (nGlide, Glidos) that will allow you to relive them on modern computer hardware, if only for the nostalgia factor.
-What were your favorite 3d/Glide games?
+Did you have any favorite first-gen 3D games?